4-axis CNC on a Onefinity machine

 - the Buildbotics controller supports a subset of LinuxCNC, see this G-code manual.
 So in DeskProto you can use the LinuxCNC postprocessor.

-- for Masso controllers DeskProto already contains a postprocessor.
+- for the Masso controller DeskProto already contains a postprocessor.
 Several DeskProto users are running a Onefinity machine with a Masso controller.

 The Onefinity rotary module